kevinlin1/absurdle/README.md

 ### `public String record(String guess)`

 The client calls this method to record a guess.
 Using the given guess, this method determines the next set of words under consideration and returns the pattern for the guess.
-Throws an `IllegalStateException` if the if the set of words is empty, and throws an `IllegalArgumentException` if the guess does not have the correct length.
+Throws an `IllegalStateException` if the set of words is empty, and throws an `IllegalArgumentException` if the guess does not have the correct length.
 Assume the guess contains all lowercase letters.

 ## Implementation guidelines